ucb-ee290c/ucb-ee290c.github.io/tutorials/software/firemarshal-setup.md

 - Currently with these changes, the simulation should not work\!
 This is fine :^)

+#### 15.

-15. Find the built image at:
+Find the built image at:

 ```
 /scratch/<INSERT_USERNAME>/chipyard/software/firemarshal/images/chipyard/br-base/br-base-bin-nodisk
 ```

+#### 16.

-16. Since this image is on the amd2 server, we need to copy it over to the local BWRC machines for us to load the binary onto the chips, copy the file over to your bwrcrdsl-1 directory (as one line):
+Since this image is on the amd2 server, we need to copy it over to the local BWRC machines for us to load the binary onto the chips, copy the file over to your bwrcrdsl-1 directory (as one line):

 ```
 scp /scratch/<INSERT_USERNAME>/chipyard/software/firemarshal/images/chipyard/br-base/br-base-bin-nodisk <INSERT_USERNAME>@bwrcrdsl-1.eecs.berkeley.edu:/tools/C/<Continue Path to your Build Folder>
 ```

-# **Credits**
+# Credits

 Google Drive doc written by Michael McCulloch in Fall 2024\.
 Content taken from the [FireMarshal Chipyard Documentation](https://chipyard.readthedocs.io/en/stable/Prototyping/VCU118.html#building-linux-with-firemarshal) and Ethan Gao.